-Assessment 1: Histology Virtual Microscopy Assignment

-Value: 2% of Final Grade

-Due Dates: Date is posted in One45

-Description: Students will label cells and histological structures using virtual slides.
+Assessment 1: Histology Virtual Microscopy Assignment Value: 2% of Final Grade Due Dates: Date is posted in One45 Description: Students will label cells and histological structures using virtual slides.

-Assessment 2: Genetic Pedigrees and Patterns of Inheritance Assignment

-Value: 3% of Final Grade

-Due Date: August 16, 2023

-Description: Take-home assignment in Canvas that consists of a pedigree drawing, determination of inheritance based on pedigrees and reasons for choosing the pattern of inheritance.
+Assessment 2: Genetic Pedigrees and Patterns of Inheritance Assignment Value: 3% of Final Grade Due Date: August 11, 2025 Description: Take-home assignment in Canvas that consists of a pedigree drawing, determination of inheritance based on pedigrees and reasons for choosing the pattern of inheritance.

-Assessment 3: Genetic Testing and Screening Assignment

-Value: 2% of Final Grade

-Due Date: August 21, 2023

-Description: Take-home assignment in Canvas that consists of two cases which integrate the content from the Genetic Testing and Screening lectures.
+Assessment 3: Genetic Testing and Screening Assignment Value: 2% of Final Grade Due Date: August 15, 2025 Description: Take-home assignment in Canvas that consists of two cases which integrate the content from the Genetic Testing and Screening lectures.

 Assessment 4: Immunology Quizzes

-Value: 5% of Final Grade

 Due Date: Dates are posted in One45